Harbor Custom Development, Inc - GuruFocus.com

-HCDI continues to expand multi-family pipeline with potential 175-200 unit garden-style apartment site in North Seattle commuter job market

-TACOMA, Wash., Oct.
-31, 2022 (GLOBE NEWSWIRE) -- Harbor Custom Development, Inc. ( HCDI, HCDIP, HCDIW, HCDIZ) ("Harbor," "Harbor Custom Homes®," or the "Company"), an innovative and market leading real estate company involved in all aspects of the land development cycle, today announced it has executed a letter of intent for the acquisition of 15 acres in Stanwood, Washington for $4,590,000.
+TACOMA, Wash., Nov.
+01, 2022 (GLOBE NEWSWIRE) -- Harbor Custom Development, Inc. ("Harbor," "Harbor Custom Homes®," or the "Company"), ( HCDI; HCDIP; HCDIW, HCDIZ), an innovative and market leading real estate company involved in all aspects of the land development cycle, today announced the date of the Company's third quarter 2022 earnings release and earnings conference call.

-Located 53 miles north of Seattle in Snohomish County, the Stanwood site is ideally suited for garden-style apartments.
-The property is conveniently located with easy access to the I-5 corridor, retail services, and approximately 20 minutes from the Cascade Industrial Center, a 4,000-acre manufacturing and industrial zone that is anticipated to add an additional 20,000 family-wage jobs over the next decade.
-Commencement of construction on the multi-family project is estimated to begin in the first quarter of 2024 following the completion of entitlements.

-“We are excited for the opportunity to extend our Western Washington footprint and build our first multi-family project in Snohomish County.
-The accessibility to the I-5 corridor combined with a one-hour drive to Seattle provides two key metrics for a successful project,” stated Sterling Griffin, President and CEO of Harbor Custom Development, Inc.
+Harbor will host a conference call and webcast on Monday, November 14, 2022, at 9:30 a.m.
+PT (12:30 p.m.
+ET) to elaborate on the third quarter 2022 financial results and the Company's outlook.
+The public may access the conference call and webcast at https://investors.harborcustomhomes.com/events.
+Harbor will be answering previously submitted questions during the webcast.
+For those who would like to submit written questions in advance, they may do so by emailing: [email protected].
+The Company requests any questions be submitted no later than Tuesday, November 8, 2022.
+The conference call will be available by telephone at 1-877-407-0789 (for international callers, dial 1-201-689-8562), and refer to "Harbor", "Harbor Custom Development", or conference ID: 13733894.
+A replay of the conference call will be available for two weeks at 1-844-512-2921 (for international callers, dial 1-412-317-6671) using the replay PIN: 13733894.

+Harbor will issue its third quarter 2022 earnings release and supplemental presentation prior to the call on the morning of Monday, November 14, 2022, in the Investor Relations section under the presentations tab of the Harbor website at https://harborcustomhomes.com.

 About Harbor Custom Development, Inc.